-She Caught the Katy - The Melody Line.
+She Caught the Katy - Lesson 2 (the Melody).

 She Caught the Katy - The Lesson explained